bikashmainali/Project1/README.md

-# Project1
+# Zipfs law
 There are different programs which perform different task.
-# to run this program you need pyplot and python installed in your computer.
+# to run
+you need pyplot and python installed in your computer. and just enter python programname run